 A value based selling process shifts the focus to envisioning the results of the solution rather than the purchase of a product.
 It bridges the gap between concept and bottom-line results.

 Many organizations are realizing solution selling, on its own, isn’t enough to drive the results they need.
-A value based sales process gives sales teams the system and behavioral alignment to effectively differentiate and demonstrate what the results are of the sale.
+A value based sales process gives sales teams the system and behavioral alignment to effectively differentiate, demonstrate and share success stories of what the results are of the sale.